Nailik/vogels_motion_mount_ble/README.md

-# Vogels MotionMount (BLE) for Home Assistant - DEV
+# Vogels MotionMount (BLE) for Home Assistant - Alpha

+Project is still in Alpha, some features are missing and there are no unit tests yet.

 ## Setup